NEUIR/DebugEval/README.md

 ```
 cd neural_compiler
 ```
-Please refer to README.md for more details.
+Please refer to `neural_compiler/README.md` for more details.
 ### 4.2 For Llama3-8B-Ins
 ```
 cd LLaMA-Factory
 ```
-Please refer to README.md for more details.
+Please refer to `LLaMA-Factory/README.md` for more details.

+We provide the trained NeuDebugger models.

 ## 5. Citation